cosmos/sdk-tutorials/b9lab-content/2-what-is-cosmos/03-atom-staking.md

-# Getting ATOM & Staking
+# Getting ATOM and Staking